Start Your VA Home Loan

 Buyers in these high-cost counties have more VA loan entitlement at their disposal.
 That can be a huge benefit if you already have a VA-backed loan or if you’ve lost one to foreclosure.

 Again, though, remember that these limits are not a cap on how much you can borrow.
 For buyers with less than their full VA loan entitlement, lenders will use these limits to help determine your zero-down buying power.

-Qualified borrowers who want to blow past those limits certainly can.
-Homebuyers considering a purchase above the county loan limit (or even below it in high-cost counties, depending on the amount) are entering “jumbo” financing territory.
+Qualified borrowers who want to buy homes above their county loan limits certainly can.
+But another consideration is that once you cross this threshold, you're entering “jumbo” financing territory.
 VA jumbo loans can be a bit tougher to land than a traditional VA loan in terms of credit and asset requirements.